-It took about three hours to drive down to Baltimore.
-If you have some extra time to spend in the city, we highly recommend two hidden gems.
-The first is the Benjamin Banneker Historical Park in nearby Oella.
-Encompassing 138 acres and containing extensive nature trails, the focus of this park is the museum highlighting the contributions of the first African American man of science.
-Well behaved, leashed pets are welcome on the grounds, but not in the buildings.
+Baltimore has two pet friendly hidden gems that we highly recommend.
+The first is the Benjamin Banneker Historical Park in Oella.
+Encompassing 138 acres and containing extensive nature trails, the foundation of this park is the museum highlighting the contributions of the first African American man of science.
+Well behaved, leashed pets are welcome to explore the grounds, but cannot go in the buildings.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.